“A Dream Volunteer Vacation.”

-Lori Wedeking has been serving in Poland since 2002 – on a total of 34 programs to date.
-She’s drawn by the children, of course, but describes other reasons that bring her back year after year, teaching youth conversational English.
-Her top four reasons to volunteer in Poland:
+Lori Wedeking has served in Poland since 2002 – on a total of 34 programs to date.
+She’s drawn by the children, of course, but describes other reasons that bring her back year after year, to teach conversational English.
+Here are her top four reasons for volunteering in Poland:

 Number One – The work of teaching English is both real and needed.

 Many young adults in Poland find that fluent English skills are a necessary qualification for job entry.
 The host organization – the county of Siedlce – greatly values its partnership with Global Volunteers.
 Officials associated with the county government tell us that the amount of instruction we do in two weeks during a language camp is equivalent to 3-4 months of classes at school, because at school English classes may be offered only once or twice a week, whereas at language camp volunteers conduct four lessons every day.
 Additionally, volunteers constantly engage the campers in informal conversation, helping them immensely to practice their listening and speaking abilities.

 On the last night I was at Reymontówka this year, one former student came up to me and pulled me into a hug and said, “I will always remember my lessons with you.”
 Another camper came up to me and thanked me for coming to language camps every year for the past ten years.
 As a volunteer in Poland, you will experience much gratitude from young, eager students.
 This is definitely what makes me keep going back year after year.

 #2 – The lodging is comfortable and beautiful.